-Mess Hall 2 and Shed, along with the other buildings of the Saint-Louis complex, reinforce the historic urban character of the residential setting in this part of Old Québec and is a neighbourhood landmark.
+Former Mess Hall 2 and Shed, along with the other buildings of the 57-63 St. Louis Street National Historic Site of Canada, reinforce the historic urban character of the residential setting in this part of Old Québec and is a neighbourhood landmark.

-The character-defining elements of Mess Hall 2 and Shed should be respected.
+The character-defining elements of Former Mess Hall 2 and Shed should be respected.

 Its good aesthetic design, good functional design and good quality materials and craftsmanship, for example: